Short overview of the asylum procedure

 The Asylum Office is under the legal obligation to decide on the application within 3 months of its submission, during which time one or more hearings must be held in order to establish all of the facts and circumstances relevant to rendering a decision.
 This deadline could be extended up to 9 months.[37]
 Thus, the maximum length of an asylum procedure is 1 year.

-In the case of a negative decision (in merits or inadmissible), the asylum seeker has 15 days to lodge an appeal to the Asylum Commission.
+In the case of a negative decision (in-merits or inadmissible), the asylum seeker has 15 days to lodge an appeal to the Asylum Commission.
 A negative decision also contains an order to leave the country and a deadline to do so, which can be up to 30 days.
-However, when the decision on rejection becomes final (confirmed by the Administrative Court), the relevant MoI unit for foreigners renders an additional expulsion decision in cases where the applicant has failed to voluntarily leave the territory of the State within the given deadline.[37]
-Only the expulsion decision creates grounds for forcible removal and potential immigration detention imposed for the purpose of forced removal.
+However, when the decision on rejection becomes final (confirmed by the Administrative Court), the relevant MoI unit for foreigners renders an additional expulsion decision in cases where the applicant has failed to voluntarily leave the territory of the State within the given deadline.[38]
+Only the expulsion decision creates grounds for forcible removal and potential immigration detention imposed for the purpose of forced removal and in line with the Foreigners Act.

 Constitutional Court procedure

-The last instance in the Serbian legal system is the Constitutional Court (CC).
+The last instance in the Serbian legal system is the Constitutional Court.
 The constitutional appeal does not have an automatic suspensive effect.
-It is possible to lodge a request for interim measures to the CC, but several cases, which implied forcible removal, have shown that this mechanism is weak and slow.[41]
-This was accepted by the ECtHR which has granted interim measures submitted by Serbian lawyers on at least 10 occasions in the past several years.
+It is possible to lodge a request for interim measures to the CC, but several cases, which implied forcible removal, have shown that this mechanism is weak and slow, as the decision on the interim measure was taken several months after the request was lodged.[42]
+This was recognised by the ECtHR which has granted interim measures submitted by Serbian lawyers on at least 10 occasions in the past several years.[43]

 The practice of the Constitutional Court for the period 2008-2023 – concluded and pending cases